NO-ONE FORGETS THEIR FIRST TIME...RECEIVE £100 OFF YOUR FIRST HOLIDAY WITH US >>

 How Self Driving Can Save You Money on your Ski Holiday

-• Subscribe to our Offers Alert and be a part of the privileged group to receive all our best offers and tips, as well as early access to our newest self-drive ski deals before they go public
+4. Exclusive self-drive ski deals Subscribe to our Offers Alert and be the first to receive our best tips and deals, with early access before they go public.

-Our recommended ski resorts for self-drive holidays are all in France, normally have excellent snow throughout the season and are among the shortest drives from Calais of any ski resort worth visiting.
+Our recommended ski resorts for self-drive holidays are all in France, enjoy excellent snow throughout the season, and are among the shortest drives from Calais for resorts worth visiting.

 Chamonix & Les Houches (8 hrs / 890km from Calais)

-Under the majestic peak of Mont Blanc and offering unrivalled off-piste opportunities centred around authentic French mountain towns.
-There’s a huge variety of accommodation, restaurants and bars as well as other entertainment.
-With a Mont Blanc lift pass you can easily drive into Italy to ski in Courmayeur, or into Switzerland to ski Verbier and the other 4 Valleys resorts.
+Nestled under the majestic Mont Blanc, Chamonix and Les Houches offer unrivalled off-piste opportunities alongside authentic French mountain towns.
+The area boasts a huge variety of accommodation, restaurants, bars, and entertainment.
+With a Mont Blanc lift pass, you can even drive into Italy to ski in Courmayeur, or into Switzerland to experience Verbier and the other 4 Valleys resorts.

 Les Carroz: 8 hrs / 869km from Calais

-Les Carroz is part of the Grand Massif ski area and sits at 1,200m.
-It’s popular with both British and French families because of the overall convenience in resort and also the access to 265km of prime intermediate skiing in neighbouring Flaine, Samoens, Morillon and Sixt.
+Part of the Grand Massif ski area and situated at 1,200 m, Les Carroz is a favourite with British and French families.
+The resort offers convenient facilities and easy access to 265 km of prime intermediate skiing in nearby Flaine, Samoëns, Morillon, and Sixt.

 Avoriaz & Les Gets: 8 hrs / 894km from Calais

-Avoriaz is a ski-in/ski-out resort at 1,800m, where as its neighbour Les Gets sits at 1,200m and just a 1 hour drive from Geneva.
-You can ski between the two in less than an hour.
-Either would make an ideal option for families looking for easy access to the 600km of slopes in the Portes du Soleil ski area.
+Avoriaz is a ski-in/ski-out resort perched at 1,800 m, while its neighbour Les Gets sits at 1,200 m and just an hour from Geneva.
+Ski between the two in under an hour, with easy access to the 600 km of slopes in the Portes du Soleil ski area.
+Both resorts are ideal for families and groups looking for convenience, variety, and stunning alpine scenery.

 Les Deux Alpes: 8 hrs 45mins / 933km from Calais

 Featuring the highest skiable glacier in France, the largest lift-served off-piste in France, the largest snowpark in Europe and some of the best après ski in the Alps.
-There is a variety of accommodation in Les Deux Alpes too, from self-catered chalets to ski apartments and hotels.
+There is a variety of accommodation in Les Deux Alpes too, from catered chalets to self-catered ski apartments and hotels.

 Advice for Self-Drive Ski Holidays